lowqualityrkomi/GameOfLife/README.md

 A cell could be Alive (_isAlive = true) or Death (_isAlive = false) and could have some alive neighbors (_aliveNeighbors).

-There are public 2 getters (to show outside the class the status of the private attributes _isAlive and _aliveNeighbors), 2 public setters (to set the value of _isAlive and _aliveNeighbors) and 2 public boolean methods to check if a cell should die or should alive.
+There are public 2 getters (to show outside the class the status of the private attributes _isAlive and _aliveNeighbors), 2 public setters (to set the value of _isAlive and _aliveNeighbors) and 2 public boolean methods to check if a cell should die or should reborn.